Institute of Astronomy, Cambridge: Telescopes

 The institute's former 24" Schmidt Camera was donated to the Spaceguard Centre in Knighton, Powys in Wales in June 2009.

 The Cambridge University Astronomical Society (CUAS) and Cambridge Astronomical Association (CAA) both regularly observe.
-The nstitute holds public observing evenings on Wednesdays from October to March.
+The Institute holds public observing evenings on Wednesdays from October to March.

 Public activities

 The department holds a number of events involving the general public in astronomy.
 These include or have included: